Countries may restrict travel or bring in rules at short notice. Check with your travel company or airline for changes.

 You can travel to countries in the Schengen area, which France is part of, for up to 90 days in any 180-day period without a visa.
-This applies if you travel as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training.
-Find more information here.
+This applies if you travel:

 If you are travelling to France and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.

-To stay longer, to work or study, for business travel or for other reasons, you will need to meet the French government’s entry requirements.
-To see what your individual entry requirement might be, you should visit the France Visas website.
+To stay longer (to work or study, for business travel or for other reasons), you will need to meet the French government’s entry requirements.
+Check which type of visa you may need on the France Visas website.

 If you are travelling to France for work, read the guidance on visas and permits.